 Here’s a more general list of definitions of other card-collecting terms (i.e. ‘checklist’, ‘insert’, and ‘parallel’ for those who are newer to the hobby or looking to sharpen-up their hobby vocab!

-Post cards, with the notable exception of collectible series of post cards.
+• Post cards, with the notable exception of collectible series of basketball post cards which are recognized by PSA.

 For instance, one international eBay seller may have a store that has other cards you may be looking for.
 Or finding a quality blog post from another collector can help to fill in a lot of gaps in the knowledge about these sets.
 This website does its best to curate and streamline all of this research into one place, and also provides links to many of the external resources that were instrumental in building the collection.